 Q: What’s something goofy or silly you love about Katy?

 A: Katy has zero inhibitions.
 She can be herself in any environment.
 Which is cause for some pretty entertaining times, but my favorite goofy thing is her dance skills.
 Some people go on verbal rants when excited about something, but Katy has dancing rants.
 For example, we will be shopping in the mall and her jam will come on, and all of a sudden Katy’s doing the MC Hammer throw-down right next to the Mrs. Fields Cookie Factory.

 Q: Describe Katy in three words?

 A: This is hard… and I don’t think I could in just three words.
 But three attributes she has are that she always sees the good in people, always.
 Also, I’ve never felt more love than right now with her and she is unbelievably hard-working; never gives excuses.

 Q: How do you feel you’ve grown through your relationship with Katy?

-A: I feel like being in this journey with Katy has allowed me to feel and see firsthand the Love of God through her.
+A: I feel like being on this journey with Katy has allowed me to feel and see firsthand the Love of God through her.
 Everything about her to me is love.
 Even when we fight I can’t stay mad at her for long because her love gives no room for it.
-Through this I think it has given me a bigger heart, not only for her as an individual, but for people in general.
+Through this, I think it has given me a bigger heart, not only for her as an individual but for people in general.
 She has shown me the true definition of love, and that love holds no bounds.

 Q: Tell us about what you do for work?
 How has Katy been a part of that?